mixxxdj/manual/source/chapters/advanced_topics.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The :mixxx:cogroupref:`[Master]` group generally corresponds to controls that affect the mixing engine.
-This will bear some similarity to what you will find on a DJ mixer (e.g. crossfader controls, headphone cueing controls, etc.).
+This will bear some similarity to what you will find on a DJ mixer (e.g. :term:`crossfader` controls, headphone cueing controls, etc.).

 .. mixxx:control:: [Master],audio_latency_usage